-This should arrange for you to be served plain tomato juice, and it gives you the chance to enjoy it the way you like it – be that pure or savory with added salt, Tabasco … you name it!
+This should arrange for you to be served plain tomato juice, and it gives you the chance to enjoy it the way you like it – be that pure or savory with added salt, Tabasco, you name it!
 If you get pre-made tomato juice from a supermarket or a convenience store, however, even your freshly acquired Korean skills cannot do much.
 The tomato juice is most likely going to taste sweet.
 You could still use your language skills to check the label before purchasing it.
-And then, it’s your choice of accepting the novel taste or avoiding it altogether.
+And then, it’s your choice between accepting the novel taste or avoiding it altogether.

 Anyways, I guess the answer to the big question of WHY is that in Korea, they consider tomatoes as fruit.